 My work/life balance was non-existent.

 I had literally no work/life balance whatsoever and I was too tired most of the time to do anything after work.
 Instead of hanging out with friends or pursuing my hobbies, I just wanted to come home and tune out.
 When I did go out, I constantly thought about work and my deadlines and my email inbox, so it wasn’t even fun.
 Days off didn’t even feel like days off because I still thought about work constantly.
 My specific job did not require me to take work home with me.
-I never even set up my email inbox to receive emails at home because it didn’t matter, yet I still thought about work constantly when I was trying to relax.
+I never even set up my email inbox to receive emails at home, yet I still thought about work constantly when I was trying to relax.

 My health was declining.